-4.3.0.1 In each of the sub-sections below, samples are assessed (and interpreted) in reverse stratigraphic order, i.e. beginning with the lowest statigraphic units and continuing upwards.
+- 4.3.0.1 In each of the sub-sections below, samples are assessed (and interpreted) in reverse stratigraphic order, i.e. beginning with the lowest stratigraphic units and continuing upwards. - 4.3.0.2 The stratigraphic locations of the samples are shown in Figure 20.